MiguelAguiarDEV/ReverbDemo/README.md

    DB_HOST=127.0.0.1
    DB_PORT=3306
    DB_DATABASE=reverdemo
-   DB_USERNAME=miguel  # Change this to your database username DB_PASSWORD=Miguel36y # Change this to your database password
+   DB_USERNAME=Nombre de usario Mysql  # Change this to your database username DB_PASSWORD=Contraseña Mysql # Change this to your database password
    ```